 - Business Domestication – Moving a business entity to a different state, changing its residence (a.k.a. changing its domicile)

-Many states now allow businesses to convert to another entity type without completing dissolving the company and starting a new one.
+A statutory conversion is by far the easiest way to convert one business entity type to another.
+The problem is not all states allow businesses to convert to another entity type without completely dissolving the company and starting a new one.

-Different factors may influence that decision including the following and more:
+Why would business owners want to change the legal structure of a company?
+Different factors may influence that decision including the following situations:

 - Personal liability protection